What is Irritable Bowel Syndrome (IBS)?

 Irritable bowel syndrome (IBS) is a common digestive disorder characterized by abdominal pain, cramping, and changes in normal bowel function, including bloating, gas, diarrhea, and constipation.

 As many as one in five adults in the United States has irritable bowel syndrome (IBS).
-It is a functional disorder, which means that there are no structural abnormalities seen on x-ray, endoscopy, or blood tests.
+It is a functional disorder, meaning that the symptoms are due to changes in how the gastrointestinal tract works.